West Riding Automobile Company: Fleet

+As of January 1987, West Riding and Yorkshire Woollen jointly operated a fleet of 425 buses and coaches.

 The West Riding Company used a variety of vehicles, including those produced by Guy, Bristol, AEC and Daimler, although in later years it tended to prefer those produced by Leyland.
-The company was involved in the development of the Guy Wulfrunian from 1959 onwards, and purchased 126 of the 137 vehicles produced and acquired a further 6 second hand.
+The company was involved in the development of the Guy Wulfrunian from 1959 onwards, and purchased 126 of the 137 vehicles produced, acquiring a further six secondhand.